InTouch-International/data-enrichment/README.md

 ## Environment Configuration

-The repository includes an environment configuration file named `isl-dev.postman_environment.json`.
+The repository includes an environment configuration file named `isl-prod.postman_environment.json`.
 This file contains predefined environment variables to facilitate testing and development in different stages.
 Here's how you can use it:

 ### Importing Environment Configuration

-1. Download the `isl-dev.postman_environment.json` file from the repository.
+1. Download the `isl-prod.postman_environment.json` file from the repository.
 2. Open Postman, click on the gear icon in the top right corner to manage environments.
-3. Click the Import button and select the `isl-dev.postman_environment.json` file to import the environment configuration.
+3. Click the Import button and select the `isl-prod.postman_environment.json` file to import the environment configuration.

 ### Utilising Environment Variables

-The `isl-dev.postman_environment.json` file defines the following environment variables:
+The `isl-prod.postman_environment.json` file defines the following environment variables:

 - `base_url`: The base URL for the API endpoints.
-- `admin_url`: The URL for admin access.
 - `auth_url`: The URL for authorisation requests.
 - `token`: The bearer token for authorisation.
 This will be populated after making a successful authorisation request.
 - `client_id`: Your client ID for the authorisation request.